cdsittampalam/documentation/docs/Partner API.md

 :::note
 Notes on Managing your API Key

+*   To ensure that you complete all the testing before going Live, you must ensure that you generate the API key for the demo environment first.
 *   You must ensure that the API key is not distributed to another party.
 *   You must not add the API key to parts of a program where it is not required, e.g., embedded directly in to the code of a program.
-*   You must keep the API key carefully in a safe location.
 :::

 ### Generate an API Key